Degree Days

 Degree days are degree days, right?
 Does it really matter where you get them from?

 Well, yes it does!
-We don't like to brag, but we feel it's important for newcomers to energy data analysis to understand that there are compelling reasons why 5000+ energy professionals regularly download data from Degree Days.net, and why our API is used by numerous energy software systems worldwide:
+We don't like to brag, but we feel it's important for newcomers to energy data analysis to understand that there are compelling reasons why 5000+ energy professionals regularly download data from Degree Days.net, why we are referenced in hundreds of academic publications, and why our API is used by numerous energy software systems worldwide:

 1. We calculate degree days properly